benGigaTech/python-grc-b/dev_notes.md

    - Break out shared functionality into separate utility modules
    - Use function-level imports rather than module-level imports where appropriate
    - Ensure proper layering of dependencies

+3. **Scheduler and Email Service**: The scheduler service imports the email service's notification function.
+Ensure the email service doesn't directly import the scheduler to avoid circular dependencies.

 ### URL Routing Issues